-Study of The Effect of Spark Advance, Engine Speed Variation and Number of Spark Plugs on Engine Performance Using CFD Software
+Study of the Effect of Spark Advance, Engine Speed Variation and Number of Spark Plugs on Engine Performance Using CFD Software

 • Joshi Akhil R Department of Mechanical Engineering, JSPM RSCOE, Savitribai Phule Pune University, Pune 411033 Maharashtra India